 Table 1.9 Examples - Reasonable Foreseeable Purchases If Then A state entity has a history of mak- ing regular monthly purchases for office supplies of \$8,000 - \$9,000 each month.
-The state entity may use an existing con- venience statewide contract for supplies or must establish its own agency contract for office supplies via competitive bidding because its historical spend makes it reas- onably foreseeable that the recurring quarterly cost will be more than \$25,000.
+The state entity may use an existing con- venience statewide contract for supplies or must establish its own agency contract for office supplies via competitive bidding because its historical spend makes it reasonably fore- seeable that the recurring quarterly cost will be more than \$25,000.
 A state entity purchases office sup- plies for \$8,500 on July 10.
-IT DOES NOT KNOW when it will next pur- chase office supplies as its history of purchasing office supplies is The state entity does not have to seek com- petitive bids to purchase the office supplies on July 10, September 15, October 30, November 20, and March 1.
+IT DOES NOT KNOW when it will next purchase office supplies as its his- tory of purchasing office supplies is The state entity does not have to seek com- petitive bids to purchase the office supplies on July 10, September 15, October 30, November 20, and March 1.

-Table 1.9 Examples - Reasonable Foreseeable Purchases If Then In the past, the state entity purchases \$8,000 in office supplies once in six months or \$8,000 each month for three consecutive months.
+Table 1.9 Examples - Reasonable Foreseeable Purchases If Then IRREGULAR AND AD HOC - in the past, the state entity has pur- chased \$8,000 - 9,000 in office sup- plies once in six months or \$8,000 each month for three consecutive months.
 On September 15, the state entity purchases \$8,000 in office supplies.
 On October 30, the state entity purchases \$8,500 in office supplies.
 On November 20, the state entity purchases \$9,000 in office supplies.
 On March 1, the state entity purchases \$8,500 in office supplies.
-KNOW when it will next purchase office supplies as its history of purchasing office supplies as its history of purchasing office supplies is IRREGULAR AND AD HOC - in the past, the state entity has purchased \$8,000 - 9,000 in office supplies once in six months or \$8,000 each month for three consecutive months.
+KNOW when it will next purchase office supplies as its history of purchasing office sup- plies is IRREGULAR AND AD HOC - in the past, the state entity has pur- chased \$8,000 - 9,000 in office sup- plies once in six months or \$8,000 each month for three consecutive months.
 On September 15, the state entity purchases \$8,500 in office supplies.
-On October 30, the state entity purchases \$8,000 in office supplies.
-On October 30, the state entity purchases \$8,000 in office supplies.
-On November 20, the state entity purchases \$8,000 in office supplies.
-On October 30, the state entity purchases \$8,000 in office supplies.
-On November 20, the state entity purchases \$8,000 in office supplies.
 On November 20, the state entity purchases \$8,500 in office supplies.
+On November 20, the state entity purchases \$8,500 in office supplies.
+On November 20, the state entity purchases \$8,500 in office supplies.
+On November 20, the state entity purchases \$8,500 in office supplies.
 On March 1, the state entity purchases \$8,500 in office supplies.
 On March 1, the state entity purchases \$8,500 in office supplies.
 On March 1, the state entity purchases \$8,500 in office supplies.
-On March 1, the state entity purchases \$8,500 in office supplies.
-On March 1, the state entity purchases \$8,500 in office supplies.
 A state entity has 10 a/c units that are all past their normal life span and plans to replace all of the a/c unit compressors at various points in time during the fiscal year.
 Each of the a/c compressors will cost \$4,000.
-The state entity must seek competitive bids for the replacement of the a/c compressors as a group because the state entity PLANS to spend \$40,000 - well above the \$25,000 stat- utory competitive bid requirement.
-A state entity has 10 a/c units which are all past their normal life span but does not have the funds The state entity does not have to seek com- petitive bids for the a/c compressors.
+The state entity must seek competitive bids for the replacement of the a/c compressors as a group because the state entity PLANS to spend \$40,000 - well above the \$25,000 statutory competitive bid requirement.
+A state entity has 10 a/c units which are all past their normal life span but does not have the funds to The state entity does not have to seek com- petitive bids for the a/c compressors.